nishakm/puns/README.md

 ```

 Your PR will be automatically updated.

+*HOLD UP!* Did someone tell you `-f` or force push was bad?
+Forced updates on your own fork when nobody else is working on it is fine.
+If you mess up you can still pull changes from upstream and start fresh.
+But remember, *never* `git push -f upstream`!

 ## How to add a Signed-off-by to your commit message
 A Developer Certificate of Origin (DCO) is required in your commit message.
 If you have set up your gitconfig, this is easy.
 Do: